Costs & Pricing6 min read

 • Budget stamp duty separately from your deposit - it's payable on completion, not exchange

-Use our calculator to estimate your removal company costs — the part of moving house you can genuinely compare and save money on.
+Work out your exact bill with our stamp duty calculator, then use the moving cost calculator to estimate your removal company costs - the part of moving house you can genuinely compare and save money on.
+Buying often also means solicitors' fees - see our guide on what to expect.

 Frequently Asked Questions